Peter Bellew: EasyJet (2019–2022)

 On 4 July 2022 after recent flight cancellations and disruptions it was confirmed by the easyJet CEO that Bellew had resigned as COO "to pursue other business opportunities".

 Riyadh Air (2023-)

-On 14th March 2023, it was announced that Bellew was appointed Chief Operations Officer at Riyadh Air, a Saudi Arabian low cost carrier.
+On 14 March 2023, it was announced that Bellew was appointed Chief Operations Officer at Riyadh Air, a Saudi Arabian carrier.

+In May 2025 it was announced that Peter Bellew, the chief operations officer of Riyadh Air, is leaving the start-up Saudi carrier.